Frequently Asked Questions

 Goats also cost less and are less costly to maintain in the non-camping months.
 Two goats will live on a 1/4 acre.
 Two is the minimum recommended number of goats as they need companionship, although they will attach themselves to other species, including you, if they have no other goats around.

-A healthy, packgoat quality, imprinted kid starts at $150.
+A healthy, packgoat quality, imprinted kid starts at $150 to $500.
 You can maintain two for about $50 per month.
 They require shelter, but it doesn't have to be fancy, just dry and windproof.
 They do well in cattle panel fencing, or field fence with hot wire top and bottom.

-If you've heard old wives' tales about goats, including the one that all goats smell bad, well, that's only the bucks and they're not usually used for packing.
+If you've heard old wives' tales about goats, including the one that all goats smell bad, well, that's only the bucks and they're not used for packing.
+It is also highly discouraged to take a fertile female into the wilderness.
 And as far as goats having nasty dispositions, not the one's that are properly hand raised.
 Goats are similar to a good dog in temperament, if raised correctly.

 Goats are ecologically sound, easy to train, and love the contact with humans associated with packing.
 They are really useful and fun animals to work with.

 Too young?
 DO NOT PACK YOUR GOATS UNTIL THEIR 4TH YEAR!
-They do not need "soft pack" training and it can actually harm the goat.
+(This means AFTER their 3rd birthday.)
+They do not need "soft pack" training and it can actually harm the goat if you use anything other then a built for goats pack.
+Absolutely avoid dog packs that put the weight directly on the spine.

-: Goats are ideal companions for seniors who can no longer carry a backpack, for families with small children, or people with limiting health conditions.
+Why Pack Goats?Loyal, Easy to Handle: Goats are ideal companions for seniors who can no longer carry a backpack, for families with small children, or people with limiting health conditions.
 Goats are personable, properly trained they prefer being with people.
-Goats can be easily led by children.
+Well trained goats can be easily led by children.
 They are easy to pack for ALL ages, as you need not lift the load very high.
 Goats, like dogs, bond with humans at a young age and will follow anywhere.
-In areas not requiring tying, your goats will willingly follow along the trail, browse for his own food and sleep next to your tent or rainfly.Go Anywhere
+In areas not requiring tying, your goats will willingly follow along the trail, browse for his own food at night before being tied for the night.
+They prefer to be near enough to hear your voice or breathing in the night.

 Carry all sorts of gear, greatly reducing the amount of gear you have to carry.
 Goats can easily carry 20% - 30% of their body weight in saddles and gear (a 200 lbs. goat can readily carry 50 lbs. all day)